austin020269/Election-Analysis/README.md

 ![alt text](https://github.com/austin020269/Election-Analysis/blob/main/election_results.PNG)

 ## Challenge Overview
-Similarly, the the challenge required outputting the total vote and total vote percentage for all counties involved in the election as shown below.
+The challenge also required outputting the total vote and total vote percentage for all counties involved in the election as shown below.

 ## Challenge Summary